Yeah, it’s not rocket science. But still, finding the right layering system for the conditions takes a touch of expertise.

 Your Next to Skin Layer Matters

 Think of your bottom layer as the bread of your sandwich.
 If the bread is flimsy or prone to wetting out, you’ll get a soggy, tomato-soaked sandwich.
-That’s no fun.
+Yuck.
 So, start with a solid base layer, a thin, breathable layer made of wool or a blend of synthetics, something that dries quickly and wicks sweat away.
-We have a new line of wool base layers for top and bottom coming soon, so stay tuned for that.
-Flylow’s technical flannels, like the Handlebar Flannel for men or the Brigitte for women are great options to throw over your first layer, and since they’re made from technical fabrics, they’re built for high-output activities.
+You can see our full collection of base layers for men and women, which include everything from next-to-skin merino to puffy insulated pants you can wear under your shell to a fun-loving one-piece fleece suit.
+Flylow’s technical flannels, like the Handlebar Flannel for men or the Brigitte for women can be a great option to throw over your first layer, and since they’re made from technical fabrics, they’re built for high-output activities.

 When to Opt for a Lighter MidLayer

 If it’s super warm out, maybe you’re just skiing in a base layer and a shell.
 But most days, some kind of midlayer is key.
 If you’re going to be bootpacking or traversing at the resort, opt for a thin, light midlayer that keeps your core warm but won’t overheat when you’re moving around.
-Our new Randal Jacket for men, or Carla Jacket for women, are streamlined, full-zip fleece midlayers that were intentionally designed without hoods to make for easier layering.
-The women’s Sondra Fleece or men’s Micah Fleece serve a similar purpose.
+The women’s Sondra Fleece or men’s Micah Fleece were intentionally designed without hoods to make for easier layering.
 And again, our flannels are surprisingly versatile as a midlayer, including our insulated flannels, the Sinclair and the Penny.

 When to Wear a Warmer Midlayer

 If you’re skiing somewhere cold—say, anywhere on the East Coast or northern Rockies in December or January—you’ll probably want a warm, insulated midlayer.
 Flylow has lots of options in that category.
-The light and packable Crowe Jacket for men or Mia Jacket for women adds a just-right layer of thin insulation, so you can still be active without overheating.
-If you don’t want a bunch of layers with hoods, check out the hoodless women’s Calypo Jacket or men’s Dexter Jacket, which is new for this year.
-And if you want even more insulation for extra-cold days, you can still fit the puffy 800-fill Betty Down for women or General’s Down for men under your shell on frigid days.
+The light and packable Crowe Jacket for men or Mia Jacket for women adds a just-right layer of thin micropuff insulation, so you can still be active without overheating.
+If you don’t want a bunch of layers with hoods, check out the hoodless women’s Lupine Jacket or men’s Dexter Jacket.
+And if you want even more insulation for extra-cold days, you can still fit the puffy 800-fill down Betty Down for women, or its hoodless version the Betty Down Sweater, or General’s Down or General's Down Sweater for men under your shell on frigid days.